Burgenland

 Burgenland (/de-AT/; Őrvidék; Gradišće; Austro-Bavarian: Burgnland; Gradiščanska; Hradsko) is the easternmost and least populous state of Austria.
 It consists of two statutory cities and seven rural districts, with a total of 171 municipalities.
 It is 166 km long from north to south but much narrower from west to east (5 km wide at Sieggraben).
+The population of Burgenland as of 1 January 2025 is 301,790.
+Burgenland's capital is Eisenstadt.

+The area once belonged to the Kingdom of Hungary, which was obliged under the Treaty of Trianon in 1920 to cede what was then German West Hungary (Deutsch-Westungarn) to the newly formed Republic of Austria.
+In 1921, the annexation of Burgenland was completed; the newly acquired territory was given the legally binding name Burgenland by the Federal Constitutional Act of 25 January 1921.

+Burgenland borders the city of Bratislava to the north, the Hungarian counties of Győr-Moson-Sopron and Vas to the east, the two municipalities of Kuzma and Rogašovci (Slovenia) for a few kilometers to the south, and the Austrian federal states of Styria and Lower Austria to the west.

+The proportion of permanent settlement area within the state territory amounts to 62.76%, the second-highest value among Austria's nine territorial federal states after Vienna.

+Burgenland is characterized by Lake Neusiedl in the north and the foothills of the Alps in the hilly south.
+It is elongated in shape and narrows at Sieggraben in the Ödenburg Mountains to a width of 4 km.
 The region is part of the Centrope Project.
-The name of Burgenland was invented/coined in 1922, after its territories became part of Austria.
-The population of Burgenland as of 1 January 2024 is 301,951.
-Burgenland's capital is Eisenstadt.

 History

 The territory of present-day Burgenland was successively part of the Roman Empire, the Hun Empire, the Kingdom of the Ostrogoths, the Italian Kingdom of Odoacer, the Kingdom of the Lombards, the Avar Khaganate, the Frankish Empire, Dominion Aba belonging to the Aba (family); Aba – Koszegi, the Kingdom of Hungary, the Habsburg monarchy, the Austrian Empire, Austria-Hungary, and lastly Austria.

-Burgenland is the only Austrian province which has never been part of the Archduchy of Austria, Holy Roman Empire, German Confederation nor Austria-Hungary's Cisleithania.
+Burgenland is the only Austrian province that has never been part of the Archduchy of Austria, Holy Roman Empire, German Confederation nor Austria-Hungary's Cisleithania.